Briar Cliff University adding two new programs

 A part of the media communications program, Sports Information students will allow students to develop skills in radio, television, print, public relations, photography, graphic design and social media.
 The Media Communications program was recently ranked 17th in the nation by the Bachelor's Degree Center.

-"Sports information will be a great addition to our nationally-ranked program," BCU media communications program chair Michael Crowley said.
+"Sports information will be a great addition to our nationally-ranked program," BCU media communications program chair Michael Crowley said in a statement.
 "With the increase of sports in our society at all ages and levels, there is a need for effective athletic communications professionals."

 HelpCare is a career path designed for students specializing in human studies to develop, implement and evaluate interventions to improve people's lives.